mrksbnch/fld-grd/README.md

 ```

 ## Browser Support
-All major browsers are supported.
+All major browsers are supported (IE9+).
 If you need to support IE9, you'll have to [polyfill `requestAnimationFrame`](https://gist.github.com/paulirish/1579671).

 ## Local Development
 To compile and compress `fldGrd.js`, we rely on [npm](https://www.npmjs.com/) as a Build Tool.